tkdesign/dma/README.md

 - Registered user authentication.

 The application database is organized into three tiers:
-- the data source (an OLTP database in MariaDB),
+- the data source (a MariaDB database restored from an OLTP dump, e.g. using mysqldump and mysql import),
 - an intermediate layer for the ETL process (in PostgreSQL),
 - an analytical data warehouse (also in PostgreSQL).